wearefrank/zaakbrug/charts/zaakbrug/README.md

 For the ZaakBrug to work correctly some values need to be verified and other have to be filled in.

-Check if all the zgw.endpoints are configured right.
-Add a configMap to both zgw.globalsConfigMap and zgs.profilesConfigMap
+Check if all the zaakbrug.zgw.endpoints are configured right.
+Add a configMap to both zaakbrug.zgw.globalsConfigMap and zaakbrug.zgs.profilesConfigMap

 #### Globals and Profiles

-The Globals.json should contain organizations and role mappings.
+The Globals should contain organizations and role mappings.

-The Profiles.json contains information about zaakTypes.
+The Profiles contain information about zaakTypes.
 The reason this file is separate, is to make it more sharable with other gemeentes.

-These files need to be added to the namespace as a configMap.
-The name of the configMap and the key of the data should be added in the values.yaml under .name and .subPath.
+The data should be entered as yaml inside the values.yaml at zaakbrug.globals and zaakbrug.profiles.
+The JSON files will be created by the Helm Chart.

 ### Credentials